How to Apply for the CNA Program

 - Proof of a current physical examination documenting general good health

 - Proof of a negative two-step tuberculosis screening test.
 If skin test is a positive, a negative QuantiFERON blood test or negative chest x- ray and a Systems Review Form are required.
 TB certification cannot expire during the semester of enrollment.
+IMPORTANT: The TV skin test must be done no earlier than 90 days prior to the start of clinical (no earlier than May 30 for the fall semester and October 15 for the spring semester).

 - Documentation of immunity to rubeola, rubella, mumps (MMR) and varicella (Chicken Pox)